 - Wireless transmitter and receiver

 Step#1: Install your wireless transmitter that is near the receiver of the home theater.
 You will require to wire the transmitter both the right and the left channel audio outputs of the home theater.
 Also, the unit will require access to its own spot or power outlet on a surge protected power cord.
-Place the antenna in a position in which it is in line-of-sight, and use the RP-TNC cable to connect the antenna to the receiver.
+Place the antenna in a position in which it is in line-of-sight, and use a RP-SMA extension cable to connect the antenna to the receiver.

 Step#2: Remove the regular wiring form the different speakers that are around your house.
 Some wireless systems need that you wire your rear speakers to your wireless receiver.
 However, in these systems, you are not going totally wireless, but you simply do use shorter wires since not all the speakers will require to be wired to the audio output of your home theater.